radofaletic/mi-rls/README.md

 This function, along with Tomography::pngwrite, allow for reading and writing of decimal data in PNG files.
 They are also able to store multiple images (of the same dimensions) in one PNG file, which makes displaying a set of images simply a matter of viewing the PNG image.

-Any queries about this work should be directed, initially, to Rado Faletic.
+Any queries about this work should be directed, initially, to Rado Faletič.
 Failing to contact Rado, you should try Frank Houwing.
-Failing that, contact the Department of Physics in the Faculty of Science at the Australian National University.
+Failing that, contact the Department of Physics in the Faculty of Science at The Australian National University.

 ### byte_swap ###
 Contains routines for byte-swapping all of the standard C/C++ variable types.
 It has been verified to swap between SGI/IRIX and Intel/Linux platforms (the main motivation for this piece of code since I used an SGI at ANU and had an Intel machine at home